ISO 27001 for Startups: A Practical Guide to Help Founders (2026)

 Should we get ISO 27001 certified before deals slip away, or should we wait until it's unavoidable?

-The smarter path is usually to start early enough to avoid delays, but lean enough to not stall your product roadmap
+The smarter path is usually to start early enough to avoid delays, but lean enough to not stall our product roadmap

 Early-stage companies that begin with foundational security policies, basic risk assessments, and lightweight controls can drastically shorten their certification timeline later.

-Instead of scrambling when an enterprise prospect asks you for: ‘Can you share your ISO 27001 certification?’
+Instead of scrambling when an enterprise prospect asks you for: 'Can you share our ISO 27001 certification?'

-If your startup handles customer data, integrates with enterprise systems, or plans to sell globally, the cost of waiting is often far greater than the cost of starting early.
+If our startup handles customer data, integrates with enterprise systems, or plans to sell globally, the cost of waiting is often far greater than the cost of starting early.

 Myth vs Fact: Is ISO 27001 Only for Large Teams?